Book-Microservices-v2/update-2.7/README.md

-# Book Extra Chapters - U.2.5: Upgrade to Spring Boot 2.5.5, JDK 17
+# Book Extra Chapters - U.2.6: Upgrade to Spring Boot 2.6.2, Spring Cloud 2021.0, and JDK 17

+Good news!
+The book contents are still good and everything in there applies to the newest releases.
+If you don't have it yet, [get it now!](https://amzn.to/3nADn4q)

 This repository contains the source code of the practical use case described in the book [Learn Microservices with Spring Boot (2nd Edition)](https://amzn.to/3nADn4q).